This privacy notice is also available in German.

 Privacy Notice

-In the following we inform you about the processing of your personal data on our website and your rights in connection thereto.
+In the following we inform you about the processing of your personal data and your rights in connection thereto.

 Personal data